analytics-by-simran/Power-BI-Portfolio/README.md

 Name : Simran Meena

 Education:
-- Post Graduate in Research Analytics, Humber College Toronto
+- Post Graduate in Research Analytics, Humber College, Toronto, Canada
-- Masters in Operation Research, Department of Mathematics, Hansraj College, University of Delhi
+- Masters in Operation Research, Department of Mathematics, Hansraj College, University of Delhi, India
-- Bachelor in Science, Miranda House College, University of Delhi
+- Bachelor in Science, Miranda House College, University of Delhi, India

 Profile Summary : I am a dedicated data geek with extensive experience in Power BI.
 I have vast expertise converting raw data into relevant insights, developing interactive dashboards, and advising organisations on data-driven decisions.
 This portfolio demonstrates my abilities to use Power BI to graphically present difficult data.